Are individuals with cerebral palsy more likely to experience hearing loss?

 Work with Variety of Specialists

-Individuals with cerebral palsy must see a variety of specialists to target their various complications.
+Individuals with cerebral palsy may see a variety of specialists to address and treat various complications.

 Examples of specialists that can help treat complications associated with hearing loss include audiologists and speech-language pathologists.